jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 An ideology-first identity frequently misleads us about our suffering as well, such as "I am poor or hungry because I am a [insert self-identity]."
 While this identity may explain why other humans target us, the root cause of pain is actually a technological failing.
 Evolution cannot see our self-identity, but only the adaptations we use to interact with the world, i.e., our tools.

-These misconceptions harm those in authority the most, as they often claim biological credit for their tools, thereby halting the continuous technological evolution essential for all individuals and societies to adapt and thrive.
-Historical examples show that regimes with strong ideological foundations—such as the Confederate States of America, Nazi Germany, and the Soviet Union—were unsustainable in the long term, partly because they promoted genotype-based identities (like racism and sexism) or phenotype-based identities (like classism and elitism) as paths to prosperity.
+These misconceptions harm those in authority the most, as they often claim biological credit for their tools.
+Historical examples show that regimes with strong ideological foundations—such as the Confederate States of America, Nazi Germany, and the Soviet Union—were unsustainable in the long term, partly because they promoted genotype-based identities (like racism and sexism) or phenotype-based identities (like classism and elitism) as paths to prosperity, and thereby stopped the creation and distribution of new tools societies need to thrive.

 There is no inherent human genotype or phenotype superiority.
 Our success depends on enhancing capabilities through technology, and like the squirrel and oak tree, we rely on others' technological empowerment to sustain the technological ecosystem we depend on.
 From Ancient Rome to modern America, successful civilizations have expanded through innovations like roads, libraries, and smartphones.
 Evolution teaches that individual organisms prosper best when in a ecosystem filled with other healthy individuals.